PlantandFoodResearch/MCHap/docs/call.rst

 ``mchap call`` uses a Markov chain Monte-Carlo simulation (based on a Gibbs-sampler algorithm) to propose genotypes composed of known micro-haplotypes.
-This algorithm approximates the posterior genotype distribution of each individual given its ploidy, inbreeding coefficient, and observed sequence alignments.
+This algorithm approximates the posterior genotype distribution of each individual given its ploidy and observed sequence alignments.
 Unlike ``mchap assemble`` which proposes genotypes from a prior distribution containing all *possible* haplotypes, ``mchap call`` proposes genotypes from a prior distribution constrained to a set of *known* haplotypes.